DeWine: Mask order may cover 'a lot more counties' this week - WHIZ News

 The governor also said that though testing in Ohio has doubled over the past five weeks, it needs to increase more and that will require help from the federal government over a long period of time.

-On Sunday, Ohio health officials reported more than 70,700 confirmed new cases and more than nearly 4,200 cases considered probable under Centers for Disease Control and Prevention guidelines.
+On Sunday, Ohio health officials reported the state has now had more than 70,700 confirmed cases and more than nearly 4,200 cases considered probable under Centers for Disease Control and Prevention guidelines.
 The state says there have been 2,916 deaths associated with the virus and another 258 considered probably virus-related.

-Note: This story has been corrected to show that the state has had more than 70,700 confirmed cases, not confirmed new cases.